eclipse-iofog/iofog.org/content/docs/2.0.0/iofogctl/getting-familiar.md

 iofogctl get all --detached
 ```

-If we have an Agent ready and running on a remote host, we can also attach it directly using host and ssh credentials:
+If you have an Agent ready and running on a remote host, you can also attach it directly using host and ssh credentials:

 ```bash
 iofogctl attach agent NAME --host HOST --host AGENT_HOST --user SSH_USER --port SSH_PORT --key SSH_PRIVATE_KEY_PATH